willow-coin/WillowCoin-v2/README.md

 rpcpassword=(strong password)
 ```
-Run WLLOd once more and if you did everything correctly, your daemon is now online!
-Type WLLOd help for a full list of commands available.
+Run ./WLLOd once more and if you did everything correctly, your daemon is now online!
+Type ./WLLOd help for a full list of commands available.